Justice-Lu/Campsite_Alert/README.md

 ## Using Campsite_Alert

-Some of the required parameters of the script consists of `--start_date --end_date --park_id`.
+Some of the required parameters of the script consists of

+`--start_date --end_date --park_id`

 An example to run the code is listed below:

-The given parameters simply state that you're interested in looking for the campsite available between starting date at `2022-03-09` to `2022-03-30` at the park `232453` and the specific campsite of `042`.
+The given parameters simply state that you're interested in looking for the campsite available between

+starting date at `2022-03-09` to `2022-03-30`

+at the park `232453` and the specific campsite of `042`.

 Continue to refresh the results every `60` seconds for `60` minutes.

 ```bash